-Conventional physical oceanography measurements from cruises are performed by deploying instrument such as a conductivity-temperature-depth (CTD), an expendable conductivity-temperature-depth (XCTD) or an expendable bathythermograph (XBT) at observation stations.
+Conventional physical oceanography measurements from cruises are performed by dropping\deploying\equipment\instrument such as a conductivity-temperature-depth (CTD), an expendable conductivity-temperature-depth (XCTD) or an expendable

+- 25 bathythermograph (XBT) at observation stations.
 In general, due to time and cost limitations, the distance between observation points is large, from hundreds of meters to tens of kilometers; thus, the acquired water column information has a low horizontal resolution.
-Seismic oceanography (SO) is a method that obtains the water column reflections via seismic exploration and analyzes seismic sections to estimate the oceanographic characteristics of sea water.
+Holbrook et al. (2003) suggested a seismic oceanography (SO) method that obtained water column reflections via seismic exploration and analyzed seismic sections to estimate the oceanographic characteristics of sea water.
+Seismic oceanography (SO) is a method that obtains the water column reflections via seismic exploration and analyzed seismic sections. - 30 to estimate the oceanographic characteristics of sea water.
 It was firstly attempted by Gonella and Michon (1988) to measure deep internal waves in the eastern Atlantic and later became widely known after the work of Holbrook et al. (2003).
-The difference in temperature and salinity between water mass generates an acoustic impedance contrast, resulting in the reflection of seismic signals.
-The reflected seismic signals are processed to image the thermohaline fine structure of the ocean (Ruddick et al., 2009).
-Seismic exploration acquires data continuously in the horizontal direction; thus, it has the advantage of generating data with improved horizontal resolution over conventional probe-based oceanographic methods (Dagnino et al., 2016).
-Therefore, SO is used to image the structure of water layers (Tsuji et al., 2005; Sheen et al., 2012; Piété et al., 2013; Moon et al., 2017) and provide quantitative information such as physical properties (i.e, temperature, salinity) (Papenberg et al., 2010; Blacic et al., 2016; Dagnino et al. 2016; Jun et al., 2019) or the spectral distribution of the internal wave and turbulence (Sheen et al., 2009; Holbrook et al., 2013; Fortin et al. 2016) after analysis where temperature or salinity contrasts produce clear seismic reflections.
+The differences in temperature and salinity between water column-mass generates an acoustic impedance contrast, resulting in the reflection of seismic signals. the difference in acoustic impedance, which reflect the seismic signals, and t The reflected seismic signals recorded at the receivers are processed to image the thermohaline fine structure of the ocean- (Ruddick et al., 2009). - 35 Seismic exploration acquires data continuously in the horizontal direction; thus, it has the advantage of generating data with a highimproved horizontal resolution overcompared to conventional probe-based oceanographic methods (Dagnino et al., 2016).
+Therefore, SO is used to image the structure of water layers (Tsuji et al., 2005; Sheen et al., 2012; Piété et al., 2013; Moon et al., 2017) and provide quantitative information such as physical properties (i.e, temperature, salinity) (Papenberg et al., 2010; Blacic et al., 2016; Dagnino et al. 2016; Jun et al., 2019) or the spectral distribution of the internal wave and turbulence (Sheen - 40 et al., 2009; Holbrook et al., 2013; Fortin et al. 2016) after careful-analysis where temperature or salinity contrasts produce clear seismic reflections.

 SO has been conducted mainly using air guns, a high-energy source, and the central frequency, the geometric center of the frequency band (Wang, 2015), of air guns is usually below 100 Hz.
 Therefore, the vertical resolution of the acquired seismic data using air guns is approximately ten meters or more, which is lower than that of conventional physical oceanography observation equipment.
-SO also has the disadvantage of high exploration expenses when using air guns and streamers of several kilometers long, which require large vessel and many operators.
+SO also has the disadvantage of higher exploration expenses when using air guns and streamers that areof several kilometers long, which require large vessel and many operators.
 Ruddick (2018) highlighted the limitations of current SO studies using multichannel seismic (MCS) exploration and argued that using a small-scale source instead of a large-scale air gun and a relatively shorter streamer with a length shorter than 500 m can make SO more widely available.